2008 Pacific typhoon season: Tropical Depression 22W

 On October 13 the Japan Meteorological Agency designated a low-pressure area in the Gulf of Tonkin as a minor tropical depression with wind speeds of 25 kn.
 The China Meteorological Administration and Hong Kong Observatory both declared this system a tropical depression that day as it moved slowly towards northern Vietnam.
 On October 14, the JMA notes that the depression has strengthened to 30 kn with little northwestward movement.
 Joint Typhoon Warning Center begun issuing warnings late morning as a tropical depression and in the evening upgraded it to a tropical storm forecasting it to strengthen even further before making its landfall over northern Vietnam.
 The system didn't gain anymore strength in the Gulf of Tonkin and on October 15 made landfall over northern Vietnam.
 The Joint Typhoon Warning Center issued its final advisory on this system expecting it to dissipate near Laos by October 16.

+A sustained wind speed of 20 m/s was recorded at Hòn Ngư Island near the coast of Vietnam.